mdlavin/workshop-localstack-node-lambda-dynamodb-slides/presentation.md

 * Build a TODO API
 * Working unit tests
-* Local integration tests
+* LocalStack based integration tests
-* New skills
+* Leave with new skills

+vvvvv

+## Workshop Schedule

+1. Explain a new concept
+2. Show-off a partial implementation
+3. Assignment to complete the implementation
+4. Repeat with a more advanced concept

+"Move fast and break people"

 vvvvv